How to Calculate Profit Margin

 Calculate Your Net Income

 Your business has $75,000 in total expenses (operating costs plus the cost of goods).
-Since your revenue is $100,000, then your net income is $25,000.
+Since your revenue is $100,000, your net income is $25,000.

 Next, you’ll need to divide your business’s net income by its revenue.
-This means that $25,000 in net income is divided by $100,000 in revenue which equals 0.25.
+This means that $25,000 in net income is divided by $100,000 in revenue, which equals 0.25.

 Using Profit Margin Data

-Staying on top of your profit margin gives you the tools you need to make an informed decision should you discover that your business is not as profitable as you would like.
+Staying on top of your profit margin gives you the tools to make an informed decision should you discover that your business is not as profitable as you would like.
 You’ll be able to examine the different categories of expenses and costs to determine if there are ways of boosting sales or reducing expenditures.